davclark/edx-documentation/en_us/install_operations/source/fullstack/install_fullstack.rst

 Software Prerequisites
 **************************

-To install and run Fullstack, you must first install:
+To install and run Open edX Fullstack, you must first install:

 * `VirtualBox`_ 4.3.10 or higher

 * `Vagrant`_ 1.5.3 or higher

 * An NFS client, if your operating system does not include one.
-Fullstack uses `VirtualBox Guest Editions`_ to share folders through NFS.
+Open edX Fullstack uses `VirtualBox Guest Editions`_ to share folders through NFS.

 *********************************
-Install the edX Production Stack
+Install Open edX Fullstack
 *********************************

-To install Fullstack directly from the command line, follow the instructions below.
+To install Open edX Fullstack directly from the command line, follow the instructions below.

 Before beginning the installation, ensure that you have your local computer's administrator's password.